 Top 5 Most Lacking Soft Skills

-According to PayScale, these are the top three soft skills most recent grads are lacking.
+According to PayScale, these are the top five soft skills most recent grads are lacking.

 1. Critical thinking/problem solving